MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-unpublish-and-uninstall-extension-v2.md

 -   *Uninstalling* an extension is done on the tenant level.
 It makes an extension unavailable to users in the client, removing any user interface that the extension provides.
 Business data that has been collected through the use of the extension is not lost; but preserved.
 So if you reinstall an extension that has not been unpublished, the data is still available.
 You must uninstall an extension before you can unpublish it.

 -   *Unpublishing* an extension is done on the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance level.
-This removes the extension from the server instance's app catalog, which means that it cannot be installed on tenants of the server instance.
+This removes the extension from the server instance's app catalog, which means that it can no longer be installed on tenants of the server instance.
 Unpublishing an extension deletes the business data collected through the use of the extension.
 An extension cannot be unpublished if it is installed on a tenant of the server instance.

 ## Uninstalling extensions
 You can uninstall an extension by using the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)] or from the client.